Binary4/w65c02sxb-hacker/README.md

-# w65c816sxb-hacker
+# w65c02sxb-hacker
-A tool for modifying the firmware on your WDC W65C816SXB Development Board
+A tool for modifying the firmware on your WDC W65C02SXB Development Board

+(c) by andrew jacobs (https://github.com/andrew-jacobs/w65c816sxb-hacker) modified by Collen for the W65c02SXB

 The SXB development board has a 128K Flash ROM that can be updated under software control.
 The design of the SXB board divides the ROM into four 32K